ditafbriyanti/ditafbriyanti/README.md

 Here are some ideas to get you started:
 --->

 <p>I'm Informatics Student at Pasundan University.
-I'm looking for opportunity in IT as a FullStack Developer.</p>
+I'm looking for opportunity in IT as a Backend Developer.</p>

-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently learning Go.
 - 😄 Pronouns: she/her